-My friend Tracy and I are divided in our views on the new Mary Poppins film, due for release in December.
-She can’t wait, whereas I feel this particular classic should be left well alone.
+My friend Tracy were divided in our views on the second Mary Poppins film, a couple of years back.
+She loved it, whereas I felt this particular classic should have been left well alone.
 (Even the presence of the divine Colin Firth won’t sway me on that.)

 One iconic scene from the original movie saw the formidable nanny persuade the Banks children’s nursery to pretty much tidy itself.
 A few well-chosen words, a jolly song, and everything scrambled into place of its own accord.
 How we parents wish this were real.
 How we long to inspire such enthusiasm for cleanliness in our own offspring.

 So, just how do you get your child to clean their room?
 We may not have a Mary Poppins to help us, but there are specific strategies we can use to encourage our kids to tidy up.
 We can’t promise they’ll always be cheerful or enthusiastic, but at least you’ll be able to see the floor beneath the piles of clothes and toys now and again.

 This is the first step to solving pretty much any parenting issue.
 If our children see that we take pride in our surroundings and make an effort to look after them, they’re more likely to do the same.
 (It might take a while, but it will happen.)

 Be positive about the tasks you must do each day to keep your home pleasant.
 Set aside a little time to tidy up, and be clear that once it’s done, it’s time to relax.

 2Ask, don’t tell

 Nagging or shouting at your kids won’t get you anywhere.
 Ordering them around doesn’t help, either.
 Instead, ask politely – but make it clear there will be consequences.